 The first thing you need to decide is which side of Victoria Harbor you will base yourself.
-Either way, Hong Kong isn’t overwhelmingly huge and the MTR system is excellent so there’s no concerns about getting to see the whole city.
+Either way, Hong Kong isn’t overwhelmingly huge and the MTR system is excellent.

-If you only have a few days we’d plump for central as it’s got tons going on, it’s well connected and is super easy to get to all the hikes on HK island.
+If you only have a few days, go for Central because it’s got tons going on, it’s well connected and has easy access to all the hikes on HK island.
 It’s also near Victoria Peak which will no doubt be your number one priority.

 Where Did We Stay?

-The room was very small (aren’t they all in HK on a low-mid range budget?!) and we had to make a mountain out of our backpacks or we were sleeping with them!
+The room was very small and we had to make a mountain out of our backpacks or we were sleeping with them.
 But it was clean and we left our backpacks at reception after checkout on the last day.

 We paid US$171 for 3 nights, which is certainly more than we wanted to pay, but HK is expensive.
 There are definitely cheaper options but we would recommend this hotel if it fits your budget.